NIRALUser/DTIPlayground/docs/DMRIFiberProfile.rst

 1. `atlas` - The directory containing the tracts to be profiled.
 Must be provided as an absolute path.
 2. `tracts` - The list of tracts to be profiled.
 Must be provided as a comma-separated list of file names (spaces don't matter), including the .vtk extension.
 These file names will be concatenated with the path specified by `atlas` to form the full path to the tracts.

+Optionally, you can also leave the `atlas` field blank and provide a list of absolute file paths in the `tracts` field.

-If you try to use this protocol without modifying these fields first, you will receive an error message.
+If you try to use this protocol without providing tracts and an atlas, you will receive an error message.

 Anatomy of EXTRACT_Profile protocol
 -----------------------------------